A Fair Deal for Volunteers: Reviewing AMAP

 Our supporters

-Our campaign is backed by nine leading voluntary sector organisations across the UK who share our concerns and believe an AMAP uplift is urgently needed:
+Our campaign was backed by ten leading voluntary sector organisations across the UK who shared our concerns and joined us in calling for an AMAP uplift:

 - Communities 1st